Legendary Aviators and Aircraft

 All the credits for aerial victories noted here are the "official" numbers, as reported in various secondary sources.
 (Even some of those vary and I usually opted for the lower figure.)
 Perhaps a better term than "official" would be "traditional."
 Whether Manfred von Richthofen shot down precisely 80 airplanes, Guynemer 53 (or 54?), Billy Bishop 73, Mick Mannock 61, and Frank Luke 21 (or 19?), perhaps does not matter too much any more.
 They were great fliers in an almost legendary era.
 Their heroism and their achievements go beyond precise enumeration of aircraft destroyed.
 But I have made every effort to be as accurate as possible.

-Conditions of Aerial Combat
+Condition of Aerial Battles

 On the Western Front, the British and French air force outnumbered the Germans during World War One.
 Together they produced 125,000 aircraft, while the Germans built less than 50,000.
 With these superior numbers, the Allies were generally able to take the fight to the Germans, bombing and reconnoitering over their lines.

-This fundamental aspect of WWI's air war meant that German fighter pilots usually flew over their own terrain, which required less fuel, less flying time, and also easier confirmation of downed aircraft.
+This fundamental aspect of WWI's air combat meant that German fighter pilots usually flew over their own trenches, which required less fuel, less flying time, and also easier confirmation of downed aircraft.
 An added bonus for the German jagdflieger was the prevailing west wind.
 Any crippled German plane gliding for home had the wind at its back; while any damaged Allied plane faced head winds.
 Not a small consideration for the light craft of those years.
 Thus, while the Allies' greater numbers gave them the edge in the air war, many German aces were able to rack up impressive scores of downed British and French planes.

 Sources: